CLARKSVILLE SCHOOL DISTRICT

 If a household member becomes unemployed during the school year, the household may be eligible for free or reduced price meals PROVIDED that the loss of income causes the household income to be within the eligibility criteria.
 An application should be completed for determination of eligibility benefits.

 Parents or guardians dissatisfied with the ruling of the determining official may wish to discuss the decision with the determining official on an informal basis.
-Parents wishing to make a formal appeal for a hearing on the decision may make a request either to: Steven Wyatt at 479-705-3270
+Parents wishing to make a formal appeal for a hearing on the decision may make a request either to: Steven Wyatt at 479-705-3270.

 A household may SUBMIT an application ANYTIME DURING THE SCHOOL YEAR.

-In accordance with Federal law and U.S. Department of Agriculture (USDA) civil rights regulations and policies, this institution is prohibited from discriminating on the basis of race, color, national origin, sex, age, disability, and reprisal or retaliation for prior civil rights activity.
-(Not all prohibited bases apply to all programs.)
+In accordance with Federal civil rights law and U.S. Department of Agriculture (USDA) civil rights regulations and policies, the USDA, its Agencies, offices, and employees, and institutions participating in or administering USDA programs are prohibited from discriminating based on race, color, national origin, sex, disability, age, or reprisal or retaliation for prior civil rights activity in any program or activity conducted or funded by USDA.

-Program information may be made available in languages other than English.
-Persons with disabilities who require alternative means of communication for program information (e.g., Braille, large print, audiotape, and American Sign Language) should contact the responsible State or local Agency that administers the program or USDA’s TARGET Center at (202) 720-2600 (voice and TTY) or contact USDA through the Federal Relay Service at (800) 877-8339.
+Persons with disabilities who require alternative means of communication for program information (e.g. Braille, large print, audiotape, American Sign Language, etc.), should contact the Agency (State or local) where they applied for benefits.
+Individuals who are deaf, hard of hearing or have speech disabilities may contact USDA through the Federal Relay Service at (800) 877-8339.
+Additionally, program information may be made available in languages other than English.

-U.S. Department of Agriculture Office of the Assistant Secretary for Civil Rights 1400 Independence Avenue, SW Washington, D.C.
-20250-9410; or
+Office of the Assistant Secretary for Civil Rights

-This institution is an equal opportunity provider.
+This institution is an equal opportunity provider